siddhartha-s/ipd/lectures/lec16/README.md

 lookups?
 We could use a hash table, which lets us look up a URL in constant time, and the size of the hash table will be about 1 GB.

-1 GB is a lot to download and hold in memory, so in face Google stores the hash table on a server, and browsers query it remotely.
+1 GB is a lot to download and hold in memory, so in fact Google stores the hash table on a server, and browsers query it remotely.
 But that implies a network request and response to check the blacklist for each web address that we load, which makes each load slower.
 What can we do?
 Store a *summary of